Shreshth-mehra/habit-tracker/METRICS_FEATURE.md

 3. **Error Handling**: Mirrors existing error handling for consistency
 4. **Settings Inheritance**: Supports both global and per-codeblock settings
 5. **Date Range Logic**: Uses earlier of displayed start or entry start for displayed metrics
-6. **Width Consistency**: Both `habittracker` and `habittrackermetrics` codeblocks now have consistent width behavior.
-I have adjusted the normal line width in my obsidian from 40 to 55. habittracker codeblock did not take up the full space.

 ## Examples